MarkBuskbjerg/tekstr/readme.md

 **Tekstr.js - simple JS plugin to handle text**

+Okay.
+We are still running version 0.0.x - so beware.
+Things might look rough around the edges.

 What can this plugin be used for?
 ------
 The easy answer would be to leave this to your imagination.
 The sky is the limit, right?